Curriculum Vitae

 • (Guest lecture) Fall 2018 Digital Humanities and Social Analytics Minor course: Digital Humanities Today, Vrije Universiteit Amsterdam, invited by dr. Erika Kuijpers

-• (Guest lecture) Fall 2017 BA course: Cultural and artistic networks in the Dutch Republic, University of Amsterdam, invited by dr. Marten Jan Bok Publications
+• (Guest lecture) Fall 2017 BA2 course: Cultural and artistic networks in the Dutch Republic, University of Amsterdam, invited by dr. Marten Jan Bok Publications

 Publications